Enhancing Park Aesthetics with 3D Trees: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So you can see we created a bunch of plants and trees into the model.
-If we wanted to maybe modify the colors of these things, you can go into your material paint bucket tool, eyedropper, and you can maybe add some transparencies to these.
-You know, there's lots of elements of modifying these truity trees to make them a little bit more aesthetic inside of our park.
+So you can see we created many plants and trees in the model.
+If we wanted to maybe modify the colors of these things, you can go into your material paint bucket tool, eyedropper, and you can add some transparency to these.
+You know, there are lots of elements to modifying these trees to make them a little bit more aesthetic inside of our park.

-Now if we wanted to bring in some 3D trees, we can do that same process of swapping out the materials.
-We brought in three 2D trees, so let's bring in three 3D trees, a palm tree, a medium tree, and a big tree, so we can swap those kind of three things out.
+Now, if we wanted to bring in some 3D trees, we can follow the same process of swapping out the materials.
+We brought in three 2D trees, so let's now bring in three 3D trees: a palm tree, a medium tree, and a big tree, so we can swap those three out.
 If we don't know the sizes, we can always scale them and change them after they've been brought in.

-We'll bring that in, and just bring it in right there, and we'll delete, and then let's go back into plants, low poly, and let's find into trees, 3D, poly.
+We'll bring that in right here, delete it, and then let's go back into plants, low poly, and let's find trees, 3D, poly.
 Let's find a nice kind of leafy tree.
 Let's use this aspen deciduous tree.

 We'll bring this one in.
 That's kind of more of that kind of larger tree.
-We'll bring that, and then we'll delete it, and then we'll bring in one final tree.
+We'll bring that in, and then we'll delete it, and then we'll bring in one final tree.

 Learn SketchUp